rileyCowling/cuddly-guacamole/README.md

     - script.js     - A simple scroll function used to fade the navigation bar in or out when the window is moved 40px from the top of the page.
     - signup.js     - Various checks that need to be made when the signup button is clicked.
 This includes checking that the email and password fields are not empty, checking that the email address is valid, checking that the password is ‘Strong’, checking that the entered email does not already have an account, and finally making a new patient or physician account using the entered information via POST requests.
 - routes
-    - index         -
-    - patients      -
-    - physicians    -
-    - users         -
+    - patients: Patients handles all requests that involve querying the patient database.
+    - physicians: physicians handls all requests that involve the physician database, substantially less than patients.